Long Distance Trails, lightweight backpacking and gear, map measures and anything outdoorsy

 Badge and certificate awarded to the members who have contributed to the club in significant manner.
 A prestigious award.
 Post 1983.

 Cloth badge- The Camping Club of Great Britain & Ireland.
-Pre 1983 76mm diameter
+Pre 1983 76mm diameter.
+Silk detail.
+Cost in 1959 £4 shillings and 3 pence,

 Cloth badge- The Camping Club, plain surround.
 79mm diameter